Side Lying Clam

 Side Lying Clam Instructions

-- Hold for a few seconds at the top of the movement, then slowly lower your knee back down to the starting position.
+- Pause briefly at the top, then lower your knee under control back to the starting stacked position.

 Side Lying Clam Form & Visual